Accelerating Boolean Constraint Propagation for Efficient SAT-Solving on FPGAs: State of the art

+Algorithmic techniques for efficient SAT solving have been extensively researched, and the literature contains several surveys that describe the history and state of the art of the problem (\cite{gong2017survey}, \cite{martins2012overview}).
+Techniques aimed at accelerating the execution of a particular SAT solving algorithm include software parallelization \cite{hamadi2010manysat}, deployment on specialized GPUs \cite{osama2021sat}, and even acceleration through machine-learning approaches \cite{wu2017improving}.
+Our approach sits within FPGA-based acceleration, which began roughly 3 decades ago \cite{farrahi1994fpga}, with a few prominent results at the turn of the century (\cite{zhong2000fpga}, \cite{dandalis2002run}).
+However, it was not until significant advances in FPGA performance occurred in the last decade, and the rise of SoC platforms combining FPGA fabric with hard processors, that FPGA-based SAT acceleration matured.
+The most notable architectures were proposed by Davis et al \cite{4555925} and Thong et al \cite{6691124, 7372575}: both exploring the use of FPGA to implement BCP coprocessors, keeping the remainder of DPLL in software.
+Davis et al calculate implications in parallel by using several inference engines (IE), each assigned a list of clauses (partitions) \cite{4555925}.
+For every decision/implication, the clause containing the assignment variable is first retrieved before calculating implications.
+Implications are forwarded to a conflict detector that ensures that two or more IEs have not implied opposing values for the same variable.
+Implications are then sent to the processor and queued up for propagation.
+To keep clause retrieval time low, a variable only occurs once in each IEs partition (i.e clauses within the same IE share no common variables).
+This limits the number of clauses affected by a decision to one, thereby also limiting implications per IE to one, constraining the effected performance.
+While some strategies to increase this limit have been proposed \cite{davis2008designing}, they remain unexplored.
 Thong et al. propose a concurrent BCP coprocessor comprising multiple sequential processing engines (PE) \cite{7372575}.
-Identifying that Davis et al.’s clause lookup is slower than direct access \cite{6691124}, they develop a clause storage and encoding scheme that efficiently links clauses with shared variables.
+Identifying that Davis et al.'s clause lookup is slower than direct access \cite{6691124}, they develop a clause storage and encoding scheme that efficiently links clauses with shared variables.
 The processor sends decisions to the FPGA and starts BCP execution at a single PE.
 Using the linked list, the PE traverses every clause containing the decision variable and calculates implications, which are then added to a local queue and propagated.
 The running PE triggers BCP execution in another PE when it arrives at a link to a clause that is located elsewhere.
 The coprocessor supports multithreaded software execution, hiding communication and software latency by keeping the coprocessor busy while software threads make decisions when possible.
 Davis et al. and Thong et al. have laid a strong foundation in developing application-specific FPGA-based BCP coprocessors; we extend their work and propose a solution that processes clauses in parallel without the need for clause lookup.